synapticloop/h2zero-extension-routemaster-restful/README.md

 	/**
 	 * Write out the example routes for the RESTful interface
 	 *
-	 * @param extensionOptions The extension options that are passed through from the h2zero file
 	 * @param database The h2zero database model
 	 * @param options The h2zero options
 	 * @param outFile The base directory